ClaytonAndTheClayTones/samson-core-data-service/README.md

 1. Open the database folder in Visual Studio Code
 2. Open the terminal and run ```pip install -r requirements.txt```
+3. If step 2 does not work and complains about pg_config executable, "brew install postgresql" should fix your issue.
-3. Go to the Debug Tab on the left and, near the top, select the "Python Debugger: DB Migrator" option.
+4. Go to the Debug Tab on the left and, near the top, select the "Python Debugger: DB Migrator" option.
-4. Hit F5 on your keyboard.
+5. Hit F5 on your keyboard.
 You should see the console run some steps.
-5. Connect to your database and check that all the steps ran.
+6. Connect to your database and check that all the steps ran.

 For more information on the database, check out the ReadMe.md in the database folder!